Dr. Pei Feng Lim

 Students who are not graduates of an ADA-accredited dental school must complete a simulation exam as part of their NC intern permit process.
 Such candidates must pass and complete the simulation exam within two months of their formal matriculation in the program.
 If a candidate does not pass the simulation exam within the two-month interval, he or she cannot advance in the clinical program and will be subject to dismissal from the program.

 SUPPLEMENTAL REQUIRED MATERIALS

-In addition, the following supplemental materials must be submitted to the UNC Orofacial Pain Graduate Program by the application dateline:
+The following supplemental materials must be submitted to the Orofacial Pain Program Director via mail or email before the application deadline:

-All prospective residents must hold a DDS, DMD or equivalent degree from a dental school.
+All prospective residents must hold a DDS, DMD or equivalent degree.
 Admission criteria are applied equally to all applicants regardless of race, sex, national origin or religion.
 The University of North Carolina and the Orofacial Pain Graduate Program encourage minority resident applications.

 APPLICATION TO THE ORAL BIOLOGY PhD PROGRAM (Pain Neurobiology track), UNIVERSITY OF NORTH CAROLINA GRADUATE SCHOOL

-Information can be found on https://www.dentistry.unc.edu/academic/ade/obio/admissionsinformation.cfm.
+Information on the Oral Biology PhD Program can be found on https://www.dentistry.unc.edu/academic/ade/obio/admissionsinformation.cfm.
 Applications are made online through the UNC Graduate School: http://www.gradschool.unc.edu/students_prospective.html.
 Candidates should apply for the Fall term.
-Applications must be received on or before April 8th, 2014.
-Priority consideration is given to applications received by December 3, 2013.